 And voila!
 Crostini with spicy pork mince and red radish, done!

 Crostini With Spicy Pork & Red Radish

-- 3 green onions (scallions or green shallots) - thinly sliced
+- 3 stalks green onions (scallions or green shallots) - thinly sliced

-- 2 tbsp spring onions - thinly sliced
+- 2 tablespoons spring onions - thinly sliced

 - In a pan, heat some olive oil

 - Saute shallots, garlic, ginger torch bud and lemongrass until fragrant